What is Physical Deterioration?

 Short-lived Incurable Physical Deterioration

 This is a sub-category of incurable deterioration.
-It includes the items that are no more desirable, and hence, require replacement.
-Or this category includes the objects that have a life span that is less than the life of the improvements.
+It includes the items that are no longer desirable and require replacement.
+Or this category includes the objects with a life span that is less than the life of the improvements.
 Such a category includes the objects that wear and tear faster than the maintenance work.

 Some, however, believe that the short-lived physical deterioration is curable.
 They argue that such deterioration will eventually get fixed (means replaced).